mcjars/api/README.md

 # api - MCJars Minecraft Versions API

 mcvapi (versions-worker) is an api tool for retrieving Minecraft server versions.
 It allows you to easily download, install, and lookup Minecraft server versions.
-This is the api part that runs on 4 HA Hetzner VMs with 2 Load Balancers.
+This is the api part that runs on 6 HA Hetzner VMs with 3 Load Balancers.

 ## Features

 - Runs in Docker for high availability
 - Fast Reverse Hash Lookup (< 2ms)
 - Data is cached for fast repeated retrievals
-- Available in Europe and East Coast US
+- Servers in Germany, Hillsboro (Oregon, US), and Ashburn (Virginia, US)

 ## Developing